Jump to content

 Most elements are already optimized for keyboard or alternative input controls either by providing direct access or indirectly through hidden elements.

-We are working on improvements for alternative keyboard navigation of drag and drop elements, search results and audio seeking controls.
+We are working on improvements for alternative keyboard navigation of drag and drop elements and search results.

 Supports